cometbft/cometbft/docs/explanation/core/running-in-production.md

 this point whether the Golang compiler does this correctly for all implementations.

-**We do not support nor recommend running a validator on 32 bit architectures OR the "VIA Nano 2000 Series", and the architectures in the ARM section rated "S-".**
+**We do not support nor recommend running a validator on 32-bit architectures OR the "VIA Nano 2000 Series", and the architectures in the ARM section rated "S-".**